ARCTraining/swd2_git/_episodes/05-history.md

 > ## Understanding Workflow and History
 >
-> What is the output of cat venus.txt at the end of this set of commands?
+> What is the output of `cat analysis.txt` at the end of this set of commands?
 >
 > ~~~
-> $ cd planets
+> $ cd inflammation
-> $ nano venus.txt #input the following text: Venus is beautiful and full of love
+> $ nano analysis.txt #input the following text: We need to think about the statistical techniques to apply
-> $ git add venus.txt
+> $ git add analysis.txt
-> $ nano venus.txt #add the following text: Venus is too hot to be suitable as a base
+> $ nano analysis.txt #add the following text: So that we have defensible conclusions
-> $ git commit -m "Comment on Venus as an unsuitable base"
+> $ git commit -m "Thoughts on statistical techniques"
-> $ git checkout HEAD venus.txt
+> $ git checkout HEAD analysis.txt
-> $ cat venus.txt #this will print the contents of venus.txt to the screen
+> $ cat analysis.txt #this will print the contents of analysis.txt to the screen
 > ~~~
 > {: .bash}
 >